-(13) Failure to provide to a client in a timely manner, upon request, an accurate copy or synopsis of the patient's medical records.
+(13) Failure to provide to a client in a timely manner, upon request, an accurate copy or synopsis of the patient's medical records including a copy of radiographs, if requested.
 A reasonable copying fee may be charged.

-(14) Failure to provide radiographs in a timely manner to another veterinarian retained by the client, upon request.
+(14) Failure to provide records or radiographs in a timely manner to another veterinarian retained by the client, upon request of the client or client's veterinarian.

-(15) Failure to mark or label a container of prescription drugs with the date, name of drug, dosage frequency, identification of animal (if appropriate), and withdrawal time (if appropriate).
+(15) Failure to mark or label a container of prescription or legend drugs with the date, name of drug, dosage frequency, identification of animal (if appropriate), and withdrawal time (if appropriate).
+Excludes legend drugs dispensed or ordered in original, unopened manufacturer's packaging for herd use.

-(16) Failure to comply with federal law concerning packaging and labeling of prescription drugs.
+(16) Failure to comply with federal law concerning packaging and labeling of prescription or legend drugs.